The Best Cheap Eats in Melbourne

 Melbourne pubs are traditionally home to some of the best cheap eats in Melbourne.
 But you can score even better prices when you know what days to visit.
 You’ve got steak nights, trivia nights and meat raffles, but you can’t go past the humble chicken parma deals.

 The Spread Eagle offers big $20 parmas with chips and salad on Sunday arvos, when you can also join free trivia.
 But if you’re looking for cheap parmas on another day, we have you sorted.
-Head to the Great Northern Hotel on Mondays, Terminus Hotel on Tuesdays, The Imperial South Yarra on Wednesdays and The Prince Alfred every Thursday.
-Each of these spots cooks up a mean parma for $20 or less when you visit these days.
+Head to the Great Northern Hotel on Mondays, Terminus Hotel on Tuesdays, The Imperial South Yarra on Wednesdays, and The Prince Alfred every Thursday.
+Each of these spots cooks up a mean parma that won’t break the bank.

 Add to Playlist Read more